From: jupel76

 Date: 11-03-2004, 10:01 AM (7 of 7)

+Thanks for everyone's contributions.
+I have a better idea what to do now, but still don't have the nerve to cut my patterns out yet.
+Maybe after I'm done sewing my Christmas tote bags and making my Christmas cards.
 I'm rather limited here as to patterns available (haven't seen Simplicity or any patterns in the stores actually - I bought mine off Ebay), so I can't really try out any super easy ones.
-However my mom-in-law gifted me with a box of vintage Burda magazines, the ones that come with multiple patterns and detailed descriptions, albeit in German :dave:.
-It's interesting to see the styles back in the 60s and 70s, and how much of those are back in style again.
+However my mom-in-law gifted me with a box of vintage Burda magazines, the ones that come with multiple patterns and detailed descriptions, albeit in German .
+It's interesting to see the styles back in the 60s and 70s, and how much of those are back in style again. |

 User: jupel76

-Member since: 10-12-2004
+Member since: 10-12-2004 Total posts: 11 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14068.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14068.html